johnnyw-aws/aws-iot-twinmaker-samples/src/workspaces/cookiefactoryv2/CookieFactoryDemo/COGNITO_SAMPLE_SETUP_CONSOLE.md

 ## Confirming the Amazon Cognito user

-After setting up the above, you can use the following CLI command to administratively set the password for your user. **Note the email address and password for when you configure the web application.**
+After setting up the above, you can use the following CLI command to administratively set the password for your user. **Note the email address and password for when you configure the web application.** Be sure the password meets the default Cognito password requirements (Lowercase letter, Uppercase letter, Number, Symbol, Length >= 8)

 ```
 aws cognito-idp admin-set-user-password --user-pool-id "[YOUR_USER_POOL_ID]" --username "[USERNAME]" --password "[PASSWORD]" --permanent
 ```

 You should now have Cognito and Users configured and usable for the [remaining steps](./README.md)

+---

+## License

+This project is licensed under the Apache-2.0 License.